-Responsibilities of the Board of Directors and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of the Board of Directors for the Consolidated Financial Statements

 The Board of Directors is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.